FedeGaleano/LittleWebGameEngine/README.md

    ```

   ### Methods
-  #### renderSprite(image, x, y)
+  #### renderBitmap(bitmap, x, y)
-  Will interpret the image as pixel art and render the content according to the current pixel scale
+  Will interpret the bitmap as pixel art and render its data according to the current pixel scale